 Response Type

-The Client informs the Authorization Server of the desired authorization processing flow using the parameter response_type.
+The Response Type determines what parameters are returned from the endpoints used.
+The Client informs the Authorization Server of the desired authorization processing flow using the response_type request parameter.

+Response Mode

+The Response Mode determines how the Authorization Server returns result parameters from the Authorization Endpoint.
+Non-default modes are specified using the response_mode request parameter.
+If response_mode is not present in a request, the default Response Mode mechanism specified by the Response Type is used.

-Authorization Endpoint Response Type Registry
+Authorization Endpoint Response Types Registry

 Process established by the OAuth 2.0 specification for the registration of new response_type parameters.

 Multiple-Valued Response Types